With hundreds of glacier-fed falls, creeks, and cascades on display, photographing waterfalls in Glacier National Park is a sheer joy and delight.

 Bird Woman Falls looks dramatic.
 At 560 feet, it’s one of the tallest waterfalls in this section of Glacier National Park.
 Fed by snowfields and a remaining glacier, the waterfall sits below some of the tallest peaks in the Going-to-the-Sun Road area.

 Photographing the finest of the finest waterfalls in Glacier couldn’t be easier.
-A number of easily accessible overlooks along the scenic route offer incredible views of the site.
-The most popular viewpoint, though, nestles east of the West Tunnel.
-This place also features a signage with some of the details about one of the must-see waterfalls in Glacier.
+A number of easily accessible overlooks along the scenic drive offer outstanding views of the site.
+The most popular viewpoint, however, nestles east of the West Tunnel.
+This place also features signage with some of the details about the waterfall and other landmarks in Glacier.

-With that said, Bird Woman Falls can be seen from a distance of 2 miles.
-It makes sense to bring along a telephoto lens and practice with different ways of shooting the flowing down water.
+Bird Woman Falls can be seen from a distance of 2 miles.
+So bring along a telephoto lens for close-up images of the iconic waterfall in the alpine section of Glacier National Park.

 Photography Tip: The best time to photograph most of the waterfalls in Glacier National Park is always spring when the melted snow feeds the falls.
-Bird Women Falls certainly belongs to these type of the waterfalls.
-Its flow is at its greatest in spring and the beginning of summer.
-The waterfall almost dries up by fall.
+Bird Woman Falls’ flow is also at its greatest in the spring and the beginning of summer.
+The waterfall almost dries up by the fall.

 6. McDonald Falls

-Your search for the most photographed roadside cascades and waterfalls in Glacier National Park has no end.
-If you start your journey in West Glacier and proceed along the Going-to-the-Sun Road to the eastern side of the park, keep your eyes peeled for McDonal Falls.
-Nestled near northern shore of Lake McDonald, the forceful waters of the waterfall stream down until they eventually plunge into the lake.
+The quest for the most photographed roadside cascades and waterfalls in Glacier National Park starts in West Glacier.
+While you drive along the Going-to-the-Sun Road to the eastern side of the park, keep your eyes peeled for McDonal Falls.
+Nestled near the northern shore of Lake McDonald, the forceful waters of the waterfall gradually stream down until they plunge into the lake.

-Photography Tip: As it’s the case with the most roadside waterfalls in this part of Glacier, photographing McDonald Falls takes a few minutes.
-A perfect vantage point is located just above the waterfall.
+Photography Tip: A perfect vantage point that you should photograph from is located just above the waterfall.
 Alternatively, you can take a short walk to get closer to the cascades.

 The waterfalls in this section of Glacier National Park look calm in summer.
-In spring, though, they transform into smashing torrents, carrying trees and rocks.
+In the spring, however, they transform into smashing torrents that carry trees and rocks.

 7. Sacred Dancing Cascade

 Sacred Dancing Cascade is the next set of waterfalls to photograph on your way from West Glacier to East Glacier.
-Similar to McDonald Falls, the site nestles near the Going-to-the-Sun Road and allures with its powerful cascades.
+Similar to McDonald Falls, the site is located near the Going-to-the-Sun Road and entices with its powerful cascades.

 Interestingly, I didn’t even notice a sign to the Sacred Dancing Cascade Overlook when we drove along the scenic route the first time.
 Eager to claim our parking spots at such favorite places as Logan Pass and the Avalanche Lake trailhead, we simply rushed through the area.